molmod/openmm-tutorial-msbs/setup_laptop.md

 - On **Windows** open a Conda prompt and change the directory to where you unzipped the archive.
   If needed, first change to the correct drive, e.g. by typing the command `D:`, then use e.g. `cd` followed by the name of the directory where the ZIP file was unpacked.

-- On **macOS or Linux**, open any terminal emulator and activate the mamba base environment:
+- On **macOS, Linux or WSL**, open any terminal emulator and activate the mamba base environment:
   ```bash
   m
   ```